$Z$-critical connections and Bridgeland stability conditions: Existence of -critical connections on -stable bundles

 \subsubsection{Deformations of complex structures}

-In order to construct solutions of the $Z$-critical equation in general, we will need to prove various technical results.
-We begin by collecting some results about deformations of complex structures on holomorphic vector bundles that will later be used to construct approximate solutions to the $Z$-critical equation.
-We thus return to an asymptotically $Z$-stable vector bundle $E$.
+We next collect various technical results about variation of complex structure and automorphism groups of holomorphic vector bundles.
+These results will be used to construct approximate solutions to the $Z$-critical equation.
+We thus return to an asymptotically $Z$-stable, sufficiently smooth holomorphic vector bundle $E$.
+Thus $E$ is slope semistable and, recalling the notation from \cref{sec:stabconds}, has a Jordan--H\"older filtration

-Recall from \cref{lemma:slopesemistable} that since $E$ is asymptotically $Z$-stable, it must also be slope semistable, and hence must admit a Jordan--H\"older filtration.
-While a Jordan--H\"older filtration is not unique, the associated graded object $\Gr(E)$ \emph{is} unique.
-Our hypothesis that $E$ is sufficiently smooth by definition ensures that $\Gr(E)$ is a holomorphic vector bundle.
-We can thus view $E$ as a deformation of